dmitriz/cpsfy/README.md

   });
 ```

-In our view, the complexity of chaing for the callbacks is merely due to the lack of the methods for doing it.
+In our view, the complexity of chaing for the callbacks is merely due to lacking convenience methods for doing it.
 On a basic level, a Promise wraps a CPS function into an object providing such methods.
-However, the Promise constructor also adds restricitons on the functionality and generally does a lot more.
+However, the Promise constructor also adds limitations on the functionality and generally does a lot more, sometimes at the cost of performance.
 On the other hand, to have similar chaining methods, much less powerful methods are needed,
 that can be uniformly provided for general CPS functions.
 The above example can then be generalized to arbitrary CPS functions: